trellis-ldp/py-ldnlib/README.md

 if inbox is not None:
     for iri in consumer.notifications(inbox):
-        // fetch the notification as a JSON object notification = consumer.notification(iri)
+        // fetch the notification as a Python dictionary notification = consumer.notification(iri)
 ```